-According to national registered vacancies data, the highest demand is for workers in wholesale and retail trade, repair of motor vehicles and motorcycles and, to a lesser degree, accommodation and food service activities.
-As regards job vacancies, processing, transport and storage (logistics) and professional, scientific and technical activities are experiencing growth.
-According to data from the Hellenic Statistical Authority, there were 52 484 job vacancies throughout Greece in the second quarter of 2015.
+According to national registered vacancies data, the highest demand is for workers in wholesale and retail trade, provision of services (especially customer service and technical support), office workers, repair of motor vehicles and motorcycles and last, but not least, accommodation and food service activities in the tourism sector, especially during the summer period.
+It is important to mention that job vacancies dealing with processing, transport and storage (logistics) and professional, scientific and technical activities are experiencing growth.
+According to data from the Hellenic Statistical Authority, there were 14.343 job vacancies throughout Greece in the second quarter of 2019.

 In contrast with other EU countries, most employment is full time despite the statutory introduction of flexible forms of employment.
-Part-time workers account for 9.8 % of total employment.
-Of these part-time workers, 69.7 % made this choice because they were unable to find full-time employment, 8.2 % for other personal or family reasons, 4.8 % for training purposes, 1.7 % because they look after small children or dependent adults and 15.6 % for various other reasons.
-The percentage of salaried employees, which is estimated at 65.9 % (diagram 3), is still lower than the EU average, which stands at 83.9 % of all workers.
+Part-time workers account for 9.5% of total employment.
+The percentage of salaried employees, which is estimated at 68.2 %, is still lower than the EU average. .

 Furthermore, during the last few years Greece has been particularly hard hit by the refugee crisis due to its geographical situation on the route most frequently used by refugees.
-According to European Commission estimates, 276 113 refugees entered the EU illegally, and a great many of them used Greece as a point of entry.
 This places a heavy burden on the Greek economy and adversely affects tourism on the Greek islands.
 According to press reports, more than 4 million migrants entered Greece illegally during the peak years of the refuge crisis, although most of them quickly moved on to other EU countries.

 Immigration legislation, as codified by Law 4251/2014, lays down the conditions for employing foreign workers lawfully and protects their employment and insurance rights.
 The objective is to integrate migrants into the labour force smoothly on the basis of lawful employment and to open up positive prospects both for them and for the Greek economy, and Greek society in general.

 Labour mobility in Greece is limited compared to other European countries.
 This is due to the exceptionally high rate of home ownership (80%) and to social and cultural factors in which immediate and wider family connections play an important role and constitute an informal but exceptionally strong network of social protection.
-It is also due to the fact that the unemployment rate is higher among foreigners living in Greece than among Greek nationals (30.8 % and 23.9 %, respectively).
-Moreover, 71.3 % of foreign nationals are economically active, which is significantly higher than the figure for Greeks, which is 51.1 %.
+It is also due to the fact that the unemployment rate is higher among foreigners living in Greece than among Greek nationals. Ηowever, the foreign nationals are economically active at a higher rate, in comparison to Greek nationals.